MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/opt-in-auto-release.md

   - We recommend enabling this feature only for rooms with [existing Teams panels](/microsoftteams/devices/check-in-and-room-release) (can be standalone Teams panels or paired with a Microsoft Teams Rooms).

 > [!NOTE]
 > Auto Release does not support live events, townhalls, and non-Microsoft meetings (Zoom, Webex, and so on).
-These types of meetings do not auto-release the room. - , enable this preview feature only for rooms with existing Teams panels.
+These types of meetings do not auto-release the room.

 ## Enable Auto Release